Conaclos/eslint-config-conaclos/README.md

 ### Configurations

-The package proposes 6 configurations and 3 mods, including 3 basic configurations and 3 more personal (styling rules).
+The package proposes 3 configurations and 3 mods.

-The basic ones (base, esnext-base, ts-base) can be combined with another sharable configuration such as standardJS (see the usage section).

 **base** is for an ES5-compliant projects.